-If you are looking for something a little different to add to your handmade cards or scrapbook pages, how about stamping on wooden discs or other shapes.
+If you are looking for something a little different to add to your handmade cards or scrapbook pages, try stamping on wooden discs or other shapes.
 These small lightweight wooden discs are ideal for stamping.

 How to Stamp on Wooden Discs